hatedabamboo/notes.hatedabamboo.me/src/posts/solving-the-big-iam-challenge.md

 aws: error: the following arguments are required: --queue-url
 ```

 To read a message from the queue, we need a queue URL, but we only have an ARN.
-That’s not a problem -- we can construct one ourselves.
+That's not a problem -- we can construct one ourselves.
 Queue URLs follow this format: `https://sqs.{region}.amazonaws.com/{account}/{queue_name}`.

 ```bash
 > aws sqs receive-message --queue-url https://sqs.us-east-1.amazonaws.com/092297851374/wiz-tbic-analytics-sqs-queue-ca7a1b2